We encourage users to acknowledge the core in their posters and publications. A resource statement summarizes the capabilities of the core.

 The goal of the core staff is to enable Next Generation Sequencing projects for both novice and experienced users alike, by providing timely assistance in all facets of experimentation from project design and execution to data analysis and reporting.

 Katia Sol-Church, PhD., is the current Director overseeing the activities of the GATC.
 Dr. Sol-Church is a Professor in the Department of Pathology, with 19 years of experience in core operation.
-She provides mentoring for project design and troubleshooting, coordination for sample processing and for the development of new services supporting Next Generation Sequencing.
-Katia has a long-standing record of successful collaborative research with clinicians and scientists, including early career scientists, leading to the publication of 65 peer reviewed articles and one Book Chapter.
+She provides mentoring and consultations for project design and troubleshooting, coordination for sample processing and for the development of new services supporting Next Generation Sequencing.
+Katia has a long-standing record of successful collaborative research with clinicians and scientists, including early career scientists, leading to the publication of 68 peer reviewed articles and one Book Chapter on RASopathies.
 Dr. Sol-Church is a recognized leader in the core community for her work in support of education, research rigor and reproducibility.

 Yongde Bao, Ph.D., is Associate Professor of Research with expertise in analytical chemistry and Biotechnology including bioinformatics analysis of gene expression and NGS data set.
 Yongde is a veteran in the lab with 24 years of experience in core operation.
 He was instrumental in establishing the first core NGS services at UVa.
 Dr. Bao currently lead the daily operation of the GATC sequencing facility located in room 1044 and provides data analysis services and guidance for project design.
 Dr. Bao has been active with the core community as a research group member, notably with the Association of Biomolecular Resource Facilities.
 He is also ad hoc editor/reviewer for a number of biotechnical journals.